trustoverip/tswg-cesr-specification/spec/spec.md

 #### Universal Code table genus/version codes that do not allow genus/version override

-All genera shall have the following codes in their Count Code table.
+All genera MUST have the following codes in their Count Code table.

 |   Code     | Description                       | Code Length | Count Length | Total Length |
 |:----------:|:----------------------------------|:-----------:|:------------:|:------------:|